Things I’m working on: Part 01

 …and why you’ll want to follow along

-Some projects begin with a timeline, a deadline, a brief and a budget.
+Most projects begin with a timeline, a deadline, a brief and a budget.

 I’m deep in the middle of two projects just like this, right now.